 Debra Mullins is the author of multiple historical and contemporary paranormal romances.
-She has been nominated for numerous awards, including the National Readers’ Choice Award, the Holt Medallion (twice), and Romance Writers of America’s prestigious Golden Heart and RITA awards.
+She has been nominated for numerous awards, including the National Readers Choice Award, the Holt Medallion and Romance Writers of America’s prestigious Golden Heart and RITA awards.
 In 2003 she was the winner of the Golden Leaf Award for Best Historical with her Regency romance, A NECESSARY BRIDE.
+In 2014, she won the Book Buyer's Best Award (Best Paranormal) for PRODIGAL SON, the first book in her Truth Seers series about the descendants of the survivors of Atlantis.
+In 2015, the second book in that series, HEART OF STONE, took home the National Reader's Choice Award for Best Paranormal.

 Born and raised in the New York/New Jersey area, Debra has been actively writing for over twenty years.
 Some of her historical back list was recently released as part of the launch of Samhain Publishing’s Retro Romance e-book line, and she continues to write new paranormal and historical romances, available in print and electronic formats.
 Debra currently lives on the west coast with her family and two eccentric cats, where she still expects it to snow on Christmas and continues her search for Real Pizza.